ooliver1/a-level-project/writeup/writeup.typ

 ```

 #image("./images/development/options/controls-inputs.png", height: 240pt)

-// TODO: maybe backfill the design/this when decided

 Only item 1, 2 and 3 are implemented as controls right now, as I am not sure what the other controls will be yet.
 This will be implemented later when I have a better idea of what the controls will be.